-There are 3 types of poster submissions for the 2021 APS Virtual Convention:
+There are 4 types of poster submissions for the 2023 APS Annual Convention:

-- Standard Poster: Standard Poster submissions must only report data collection and analysis that has been completed by the time the submission is finalized.
+Standard Poster: Standard Poster submissions must only report data collection and analysis that has been completed by the time the submission is finalized.
 Submissions that do not report collected data and analyses, or that do not have enough collected data or analysis to make an empirical claim, will not be accepted.
 Non-empirical research should not be submitted as a poster.
 Standard Posters are eligible to apply for poster awards.
 More information on these poster awards can be found here.

-- Research Proposal Poster: Research Proposal Posters should represent plans for a future empirical study.
+Research Proposal Poster: Research Proposal Posters should represent plans for a future empirical study.
 Data collection should not be complete.
 This is a chance to receive early feedback on your research study plan.
 Your submission should describe an empirical research study plan in detail including hypotheses, experimental design, plan for participant recruitment, procedure, plan for statistical analysis, and expected results.
 Research Proposal Posters are not eligible for poster awards.

-- Teaching Poster: Teaching posters should pertain to the teaching of psychological science.
+Teaching Poster: Teaching posters should pertain to the teaching of psychological science.
 This includes, but is not limited to, teaching techniques, innovations, evaluation, and philosophy.
 Posters should focus on methods for teaching psychology, such as particularly effective or innovative courses or course organizations, strategies (including demonstrations) for promoting active learning, ways of integrating course material, helpful use of technology, and the like.
 These posters are presented as part of the pre-conference Teaching Institute, which requires an additional fee.

-With any poster submission, you must explain the rationale, significance of results (or predicted results), and general principles.
+With any poster submission, you must explain the rationale, theoretical and/or applied significance of results (or predicted results), and general principles.
 State whether the research is exploratory or confirmatory.
 It is not acceptable to say, “The results will be discussed.”

-The poster submission is plain text only, but you should incorporate illustrative materials such as tables, graphs, photographs, large-print text, and materials in your final poster presentation.
+The poster submission form accepts plain text only, but you should incorporate illustrative materials such as tables, graphs, photographs, large-print text, and materials in your final poster presentation at the Convention.

 Deadlines for Submission

 All poster submissions are due by Thursday, December 15, 2022 at 5:00 PM ET (9:00 PM UTC).
-Notifications of acceptance or rejection of poster submissions will be sent out on a rolling basis.
+Notifications of acceptance or rejection of poster submissions will be sent out in late January 2023.

 Review, Selection, and Notifications

-- Submissions will be reviewed by members of the Program Committee.
+Submissions will be reviewed by members of the APS Program Committee.
 Your poster will be matched with a reviewer based on the subject area.

-- Review decision notifications will be sent to the first author and presenting author on each poster submission.
-These notifications will be sent on a rolling basis.
+Review decision notifications will be sent to the first author and presenting author on each poster submission.
+These notifications will be sent in late January 2023.

-- With all submission formats, including posters, the Program Committee retains the right to request additional information, ask that changes be made to improve a presentation, or decline a presentation the Committee does not find relevant to the meeting or that does not follow the guidelines for submission.
+With all submission formats, including posters, the Program Committee retains the right to request additional information, ask that changes be made to improve a presentation, or decline a presentation the Committee does not find relevant to the meeting or that does not follow the guidelines for submission.
 No changes can be made after proposals have been submitted unless the Committee has specifically requested that change.
 Please re-read your submission before you finalize it to ensure the submission is free of spelling or grammar errors and that all authors have been added to the submission.
 The deadline to request any edit to the program listing for an accepted poster is March 31, 2023.

 Speaker and Submitter Responsibilities

-- The first author of a submission, whether or not this person is attending the Convention, must be an APS Member or APS Student Affiliate at the time of the presentation.
+The first author of a submission must be an APS Member at the time of the presentation, whether or not this person is attending the Convention.
 Submitters do not need to be members to submit proposals or to have proposals reviewed.
-Please note that you must log in to your APS Member Profile or create an account in order to create a submission.
+Please note that you must log in to your APS Member Profile or create an account in order to begin a submission.

-- The presenting author must accept the speaker agreement if their submission is accepted for presentation.
+The first author or presenting author must accept the speaker agreement if their submission is accepted for presentation.
 Information on how to do so will be included in your emailed acceptance notification.

-- The presenting author is responsible for sharing submission notifications and information with co-authors.
+The first or presenting author is responsible for sharing submission notifications and information with co-authors.